Cwillii82/Exercise-Activities/README.md

 # <a>Exercise-Activities</a>
 Welcome to the STIGs & Threat Hunting Exercises repository!
-This project is dedicated to enhancing cybersecurity skills through hands-on exercises in Security Technical Implementation Guides (STIG) compliance and Threat Hunting Techniques.📌 About This Repository
+This project is dedicated to enhancing cybersecurity skills through hands-on exercises in Security Technical Implementation Guides (STIG) compliance and Threat Hunting Techniques.

+📌 About This Repository
 This repository provides:

 ✅ STIG Implementation Guides – Scripts, checklists, and automation for securing systems per DoD STIG requirements.